aleixrvr/bayesian-hospital/outflow-app/README.md

 ![rshiny-detail_3](screenshots/detail_3.png)
 ![rshiny-detail_4](screenshots/detail_4.png)
 ![rshiny-detail_5](screenshots/detail_5.png)
 At this current point in time the net economic effect is simply the net outflow multiplied by €10 000.
-Nonetheless, this can be easily modified in the `server.R` scripyt (line 431).
+This can be easily modified in the `server.R` scripyt (line 431).